Things of simplicity by their nature express truthfulness.

-My design esthetic reflects that belief – Wabi-sabi.
-When creating, I see beauty in the imperfect, incomplete and transient.
-I like asymmetry, odd numbers and appreciate the principal of Kanso; simple, basic the elimination of ornate.
-Truthful and frank expression need no decoration.
-My flexibility in working with clients enables us to find balance together.
-The result is a visual message that feels comfortable to clients because it’s an elegant expression of their goals.
+My flexibility in working with clients enables us to find the ideal balance together.
+The result is a visual message that is an elegant expression of my clients’ goals — it naturally feels comfortable to them.
 I build brands that gain strength from longevity, not trendiness.
-Longevity is also a mark of my relationship with clients: Some of my very first are still with me more than 20 years later.
+Longevity is also a mark of my relationship with clients.
+Some of my very first are still with me more than 20 years later.

 amazon • abc pacific corporation • big time kid care • city kitchens • costco • dennis evans + nancy mee • emily alhadeff